Enjoy A 10% Rebate On Minimum Purchase of USD95

 Children aside, what about the rest of the population?
 Overall, beginners will need a racket that are neither too heavy nor too light.
 If the racket is too heavy, then it will be harder to handle.
 Your hands will get tired easily too.
 On the other hand, if it is too light, the racket will have no power as well.
 You can no doubt fling your racket as easily as a feather duster but you can't hit a shuttlecock far with a feather duster, can you?
 The concept is the same.
 When your equipment is too light, there is no momentum.
 Your back court baseline shots and your backhands will all be weak.
 They will not go far and hence, will easily present your opponents with a kill opportunity.

-Having said all the above, what rackets have good weights for beginners?
+Having said all the above, what rackets weights are suitable for beginners?
 Anywhere between 80g to 85g will be good.
 For those who have slightly more humble built or strength, you can also opt for 75g to 79g.
 Most brands have rackets between 75g to 79g while all brands have something between 80g to 85g.
 Just to name a few rackets between 75g to 80g: Apacs Nano Fusion Speed 722, Yonex Nanoray Light 18i and Yonex Voltric Lite 25i.
 For 80g to 85g, there are : Toalson Raptor series, Apacs Commander series and Felet TJ Power-Power

 Suitable racket balance